schweizp/jkbms_ble/README.md

 A python project to interface with the JK-BMS via BLE.

-To get the relevant information (cell voltages, currents, ...) and send them to a mqtt server (or other intrfaces as needed).
+To get the relevant information (cell voltages, currents, ...) and send them to a mqtt server (or other interfaces as needed).

 Is intended to run on a Raspery Pi.
 Tested on Raspi 4, should run on Raspi 3B